sromku/bugsnag-eclipse-plugin/README.md

 6. Customize view columns

 ### Story
-When developing android apps, I found out that fixing bugs isn't the fun part of development time, I only wanted to create more new features instead.
-But, leaving the bugs on the user side wasn't a good move.
-Then, I though that seeing the bugs in my IDE and easy accessing the line in code, will help me to resolve them faster and will not free my conscience if I choose to develop new features instead.
+When developing android apps, I found out that fixing bugs isn't the fun part of development time,	 I wanted to create new features instead.
+But, leaving the bugs on the user side wasn't a good thing.
+Then, I though that seeing the bugs in my IDE and easy accessing the line in code, will help me to resolve them faster and won't free my conscience if I choose to develop new features instead.
 So, this what pushed me to develop such plugin.

-### How to use it
+### Usage
 #### Connect accounts
 * Go to your Bugsnag account and copy `Auth token`.
 It looks like this: